hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0400
 Beautiful sailing today, so far!
 The wind is coming out of the north, Pino is self-steering to the northeast in direction of Vancouver Island.
 The sky is blue in part, but as before, it is cold.
 I doubled up my leggings with another pair I found, and slipped on another sweater for a total of 3, plus scarf and tuque.
 It is always cooler inside the boat, as it retains much humidity.

 Devine is taking notes on his computer, while I've just awoken from a post-coffee nap.
 We're going to prepare lunch soon!
 We're in the habit of always discussing what we'll be cooking while having coffee, we look at the state of our ingredients and plan based on that.
-We still have plenty of canned kimchi, a few cans of corn, 1 of potato and plenty of beans.
+We still have plenty of kimchi, lots of corn, 1 of potato and plenty of beans.
 We still have a jar of dried radish, which I'm really thankful for!
 The daikon adds variety and texture to our meals.
 I found one full bag of kiri mochi, a nice surprise as I thought we'd finished them all.
 Our supplies have definitely dwindled, but did so at a reasonable pace.

 We've been lighting candles at night, to keep the inside of the cabin lit while not disturbing whoever is asleep.
 We've gone through most of our collection, but still have 1 long one, which we'll use up tonight, and 3 little ones that only last 3 hours each.
 We need more candles aboard.
 The lighting is soothing, pleasant, and uses no power.
-Devine found a clever way to set up the tall ones, in a way that they won't fall over.
+Devine found a clever way to set up the tall ones, in a way that they stay upright.
 They sit on a plate on the gimballed stove, secured by two pot holders.

 ##### 2000
-Devine prepared all meals today, with lunch consisting of one-pot pasta, cooked in very little water with all of the ingredients mixed in (chilies, soy bits, olive oil, garlic).
+Devine prepared all meals today, with lunch consisting of one-pot pasta, cooked in very little water with all of the ingredients mixed in (chilies, TVP, olive oil, garlic).
 The water and flavor is absorbed by the noodles, there is no waste and it's very, very good, especially if topped by shredded nori.
-Dinner was a stir-fried rice dish with kimchi, soft tofu and corn.
+Dinner was a *stir-fried rice dish with kimchi* (see recipes), soft tofu and corn.
 We finished the last of the chocolate cake too.

 Today was very quiet, with Devine doing a lot of writing and reading, and me drawing, keeping watch outside and sleeping.
 I was very sleepy today, so sleepy I nearly fell asleep while steering from the companionway stairs.
 I took 2 naps, on top of the 5 hours I get per night.
 I think the reason I may be tired is because we've been shifting hours around, delaying the time our night watches start as the night is coming earlier and earlier as we go east.
 Days of calm also mess up our sleeping schedule, as we don't adhere to strict rules, we sleep whenever.
 My body demands a steady sleeping schedule to function, something that is hard to come by on a passage.
 We're looking forward to sleeping a full night together in the same bunk, it's been too long, I crave both rest and companionship.

-Tonight promises winds of 18-28 km/h (10-15 kn), smooth, easy sailing.
+Tonight promises a moderate breeze, smooth, easy sailing.
 We made it under 926 km (500 nm), now THAT is exciting!
 We've got maybe 4 1/2 days left, if the wind holds!
 We finally switched away from Japan time to Vancouver time, now hours of the day feel more normal.

 \newpage